spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 - Make assertions in the new state against the expected changes
 - Clean up

-NUnit allows this to be done through the use of Fixtures and special method annotations.
+NUnit allows this to be done through the use of fixtures and special method annotations.

-## Module Directory Structure
+## Module directory structure

 The Unity GDK project's assets are divided into modules, such as `Core`, `Physics`, `PlayerLifecycle`.